Residues of manifolds: Preliminaries

-When $M$ is a submanifold of $\RR^n$ there is another way to do reguralization which was introduced by Fuller and Vemuri \cite{FV} based on a local expression of $M$ as a graph of a function defined on each tangent space.
+When $M$ is a submanifold of $\RR^n$ one can use normal coordinates to carry out reguralization, namely we express $M$ locally as a graph of a function on each tangent space and use partial derivatives of the defining function to give geometric quantities.
+This method was used by Auckly and Sadun \cite{AS} to define a \M invariant energy for surfaces using Hadamard regularization, and by Fuller and Vemuri \cite{FV}.
 This method is more suitable for calculation of residues in various examples.